 - Fingerprint reader: Some smart locks now have fingerprint readers, so you no longer need to remember a code or your keys; just press your finger against the reader to gain entry.

 Connectivity: In order to control and monitor a smart lock remotely, you have to connect it to your home network.
 This can be done in one of several ways.
 Zigbee, Z-Wave, and Bluetooth are the most popular radios built into smart locks, as they require little power.
 However, these models require a hub or bridge of some kind if you wan to monitor the lock remotely.
-A smart home hub, such as the Samsung SmartThings, Amazon Echo, or Apple HomePod, will help you do this, but you should make sure the hub is compatible with the lock.
+One of the best smart home hubs, such as the Samsung SmartThings, Amazon Echo, or Apple HomePod mini, will help you do this, but you should make sure the hub is compatible with the lock.